 At this point, simply use the flint wheel to fluff the tinder.
 You will basically use a combing motion to maximize the surface area to facilitate an easy light.

 Step 3: Let the sparks fly

 Put the nanoSPARK in your hand and make sure to orient the nanoSPARK in a way that allows your thumb to advance the flint wheel in the proper direction.
 EXOTAC made this user-friendly by the downward arrow on the side of this tool.

 Give the flint wheel a good stroke and let the sparks fly.
 We have rarely had to strike it more than once to get a flame with the quickLIGHT tinder tabs or a petroleum jelly covered cotton ball.

 Now, if you are building a fire you want to make sure to have everything ready to go ahead of time, but you’ll find that it’s a quick way to get a fire going.

-You will find this tool super easy to use and very user friendly.
-We hope this article highlights the the simplicity of the nanoSPARK and takes the edge off of buying something new you haven’t tested.
+You will find this tool super easy to use and very user-friendly.
+We hope this article highlights the simplicity of the nanoSPARK and takes the edge off of buying something new you haven’t tested.